raspberrypilearning/custom-pi-desktop/en/step_4.md

 --- task ---

-Open the `Appearance Settings` dialog from the `Preferences` section of the Main Menu.
-Click on the `Taskbar` tab.
+Go to the main menu, then click on **Preferences**.
+Open the **Appearance Settings** dialog box.
+Click on the **Taskbar** tab.

 ![screenshot](images/custom-taskbar-top-dialog.png)

-This will open the settings for the Taskbar.
+This will open the settings for the taskbar.

 --- /task ---

-By default, the Taskbar is positioned at the top of the screen.
-If you have used another operating system then you may be used to having the Taskbar at the bottom of the screen.
+By default, the taskbar is positioned at the top of the screen.
+If you have used another operating system before, then you may be used to having the taskbar at the bottom of the screen.

 --- task ---

-Change the position to Bottom to move the Taskbar.
+Change the position to **Bottom** to move the taskbar to the bottom of the screen.

 ![screenshot](images/custom-taskbar-bottom-dialog.png)